WellSpan Park: History

 The city of York had been trying to pursue the construction of a baseball stadium for ten years.
 It seemed to be coming together in 2003, until politics and financial pressure prevented the ballpark from being built.
 Many Yorkers hoped to see a team fielded in the same inaugural season as the neighboring Lancaster Barnstormers, but that opportunity slipped away.
 The ballpark was originally slated to be located at Small Athletic Field, on York City School District property.
 The district board vetoed the stadium as they believed that their money could be better used for a more practical renovation plan for Small Athletic Field.
 Over the span of three years, ballpark planning weathered many inclines and declines until a hard-fought agreement was made to build in the Arch Street neighborhood.
 Other locations that were considered but never came to fruition were Hoffman Field, the home of the former York White Roses, and the Ohio Blender site.

 WellSpan Park hosts the New Year's Revolution, the city's New Year's Eve celebration in which a large White Rose is dropped to count down to the New Year.
 The event's name alludes to a New Year's resolution and the Revolution baseball team.
 The former venue for the White Rose drop was the city square.

 The stadium hosted the 2011 Atlantic League All-Star Game on July 14, 2011.
 The first pitch of the All-Star Game was thrown out by former Dover High School football player and then Green Bay Packer John Kuhn.
 The Revolution again hosted the Atlantic League All-Star Game at WellSpan Park in July 2019.

-WellSpan Park hosted the 2020 United Wiffleball National Championship.
+Since 2020, WellSpan Park has hosted the United Wiffleball National Championship.